She Loves to Cook, and She Loves to Eat: Manga

 In March 2022, Yen Press announced that they licensed the series for English release in North America.

-Volume list
+Volumes

 Drama

 A television drama adaptation was announced in October 2022; it was written by Yuri Yamada, with Gorō Itō composing the music and Manami Higa and Emi Nishino performing the leads.
 It was broadcast for ten episodes on NHK General TV's Yorudora programming block from November 29 to December 14, 2022.
+A 20-episode second season was announced in June 2023, with the cast and staff reprising their roles from the first season.
+It aired from January 29 to February 29, 2024.

 Other

 In November 2022, a store selling merchandise from the series was opened.
 All the proceeds from the store will be donated to Marriage For All Japan, an organization advocating for same-sex marriage in Japan.

 Reception

+Manga

 On Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2022 for women readers, the series ranked second.
 The series ranked 12th and 13th in the web category of the Next Manga Awards in the 2021 and 2022 editions respectively.